Aisbergg/ansible-role-docker_compose_containers/README.md

       SOMEVAR: "{% raw %}{{ SOMEVAR }}{% endraw %}"
 ```

-When the template `phpmyadmin` is used a configuration as follows could be created:
+When the template `phpmyadmin` is used a configuration as follows could be generated:

 ```yaml
 phpmyadmin: